eunomia-bpf/GPTtrace/README.md

-# GPTtrace
+# GPTtrace 🤖

 Generate eBPF programs and tracing with ChatGPT and natural language

-## Introduction
+## Key Features 💡

-- Tracing with natural language
+- Interact and Tracing your Linux with natural language

 ![result](doc/result.png)